kim3er/motioneyewiki/Install-On-Arch.md

 7. To upgrade to the newest version of motioneye, after it has been released, just issue:

             pip2 install motioneye --upgrade

-       **note** that will update all the other required dependecies

-            systemctl restart motioneye